 8. Training in Biomedical Statistics is required.
 In view of the movement to incorporate this topic into the required IGP Bioregulation course, it is not listed as a separate requirement.
 However, in the event that this training is inadequate, a separate course will be developed and will become a requirement for Cancer Biology graduate students.

 9. All graduate students are required to attend the weekly Cancer Biology Science Hour Seminar series.
 Students are required to present their research in a Work in Progress format each year they are in the Cancer Biology program from the third year in graduate school until the Ph.D. in Cancer Biology is awarded.
+The purpose of Science Hour is for students to practice presenting and hone their presentation skills.
+Research projects do not need to be a complete story, and students are encouraged to present negative findings and setbacks they encounter.
 Lisa McCawley is currently the person in charge of the seminar series.
 Should there be some valid reason for not being present; the student should notify Lisa ahead of time to request an excused absence.
 Students are expected to document their attendance each week on the sign in sheet and to participate by listening and asking thoughtful questions of the speakers.